Dog intelligence: Perception

 Perception refers to mental processes through which incoming sensory information is organized and interpreted in order to represent and understand the environment.
 Perception includes such processes as the selection of information through attention, the organization of sensory information through grouping, and the identification of events and objects.
 In the dog, olfactory information (the sense of smell) is particularly salient (compared with humans) but the dog's senses also include vision, hearing, taste, touch and proprioception.
-There is also evidence that dogs sense the earth's magnetic field.
+There is also evidence that dogs sense the Earth's magnetic field.

 One researcher has proposed that dogs perceive the passing of time through the dissipation of smells.

 Awareness

-The concept of "object permanence" refers to the ability of an animal to understand that objects continue to exist even when they have moved outside of their field of view.
+The concept of object permanence is the ability of an animal to understand that objects continue to exist even when they have moved outside of their field of view.
 This ability is not present at birth, and developmental psychologist Jean Piaget described six stages in the development of object permanence in human infants.
 A similar approach has been used with dogs, and there is evidence that dogs go through similar stages and reach the advanced fifth stage by an age of 8 weeks.
 At this stage they can track "successive visible displacement" in which the experimenter moves the object behind multiple screens before leaving it behind the last one.
 It is unclear whether dogs reach Stage 6 of Piaget's object permanence development model.

 A study in 2013 indicated that dogs appear to recognize other dogs regardless of breed, size, or shape, and distinguish them from other animals.

 In 2014, a study using magnetic resonance imaging demonstrated that voice-response areas exist in the brains of dogs and that they show a response pattern in the anterior temporal voice areas that is similar to that in humans.

+Dogs can pass the "sniff test" suggesting potential self-awareness in the olfactory sense, and also show awareness of the size and movement of their bodies.